List of Jurassic Park (franchise) characters: Vivian

 Vivian works in the Jurassic World control room.
 When Masrani's helicopter crashes, she is grieved by his death.
-She appears to be close to her coworker Lowery, and they are shown having personal conversations.
-When the control room is evacuated, Lowery stays behind and attempts to kiss Vivian - having secretly had a crush on her - but she awkwardly stops him, saying that she has a boyfriend.
+She appears to be close to her coworker Lowery, who secretly has a crush on her, and they are shown having personal conversations.
+When the control room is evacuated, Lowery stays behind and attempts to kiss Vivian, but she awkwardly stops him, saying that she has a boyfriend.
+Although Lowery knew about the boyfriend, he was not aware their relationship had progressed to that point, since Vivian rarely ever mentions him due to being at work.
 Instead, they share an awkward hug and Vivian asks if he will be alright before leaving.
 This scene was shot several times, with Lowery and Vivian kissing in some takes.
 Trevorrow ultimately chose to cut out their kiss because such a scene already existed between Owen and Claire: "I knew I could only pull off one kiss in this movie.
 There could be only one".

 In Jurassic World Dominion, it is revealed that along with Lowery and later Franklin Webb, she ultimately joined the CIA's Dangerous Species Division.
 Her picture appears on Franklin's tablet briefly while he is paging through the former Jurassic World employees who have now joined intelligence agencies.